philipmw/ada-chat/README.md

 ruby chat.rb
 ```

+## Try

+Close your observer for a while.
+Send some messages to the chat room.
+Reopen the observer.
+You'll receive the chat history containing all messages
+since the moment you left.

 ## Keep in mind

 1. SQS is "at-least-once" delivery.
 You may receive the same message more than once.